gynt/RuntimePatchingSystem/README.md

 # RuntimePatchingSystem
 A patching system that supports modifying, extending (detouring, hooking), and patching code in memory at runtime.
-Uses Lua
+Uses Lua.
+Only supports x86.

 ## Usage
 Compile to a dll.
 The dll can then be loaded from inside lua